harvey267/ntca-calculator/BLOG.md

 NTCA’s partial lump sum is your employee contribution balance – the money you put in over your career, with interest.
 It is a fixed dollar amount, not a percentage.
 This changes how you model the trade-off between lump sum and annuity income.
 I am still working through the full implications of this and will document it further as the model matures.

-To be clear partial lump is not somethkng i have dug deeply into at this time.
-This maybe a duture refinement.
+To be clear, the partial lump sum is not something I have dug deeply into at this time.
+This may be a future refinement.

 -----